HoldenA1/seo-pipeline/README.md

 #### Strapi CMS

 This is a third party content managament system that we are using to store the article content.
 It allows for anyone (with proper login info) to edit the pages' content.

+#### Database

+Currently I'm using a postgres database for storing data needed by the author and scout